O. J. Simpson: 2007 Las Vegas robbery

 Simpson faced a possible life sentence with parole on the kidnapping charge, and mandatory prison time for armed robbery.
 On December 5, 2008, Simpson was sentenced to a total of 33 years in prison, with the possibility of parole after nine years, in 2017.
 In September 2009, the Nevada Supreme Court denied a request for bail during Simpson's appeal.
 In October 2010, the Nevada Supreme Court affirmed his convictions.
 He served his sentence at the Lovelock Correctional Center as inmate 1027820.
 He worked as a gym janitor there.

-A Nevada judge agreed in October 2012, to "reopen the armed robbery and kidnapping case against O. J. Simpson to determine if the former football star was so badly represented by his lawyers that he should be freed from prison and get another trial."
-A hearing was held beginning May 2013, to determine if Simpson was entitled to a new trial.
+A Nevada judge agreed in October 2012 to "reopen the armed robbery and kidnapping case against O. J. Simpson to determine if the former football star was so badly represented by his lawyers that he should be freed from prison and get another trial."
+A hearing was held beginning May 2013 to determine if Simpson was entitled to a new trial.
 In November, Judge Linda Bell denied Simpson's bid for a new trial on the robbery conviction.
 In her ruling, Bell wrote that all Simpson's contentions lacked merit.

-Release from prison
+2017 paroled release from prison

-On July 31, 2013, the Nevada Parole Board granted Simpson parole on some convictions, but his imprisonment continued based on the weapons and assault convictions.
+On July 31, 2013, the Nevada parole board granted Simpson parole on some convictions, but his imprisonment continued based on the weapons and assault convictions.
 The board considered Simpson's prior record of criminal convictions and good behavior in prison in coming to the decision.
 At his parole hearing on July 20, 2017, the board decided to grant Simpson parole, with certain parole conditions such as travel restrictions, non-contact with co-defendants from the robbery, and not drinking excessively.
 He was released on October 1, having served almost nine years.
 In December 2021, Simpson was granted an early discharge from parole by the Nevada Division of Parole and Probation, for good behavior.